Frequently Asked Questions

 We are very sensitive to the demands on teachers and their inability to cope with more paperwork.
 We encourage programs to ask their teachers to complete a social emotional assessment for each child and to track behavior incidents using a simple system that takes less than 1 minute to complete.
 These tools allow the program to quickly identify children in need of support and to collect information that allows them to see what teachers, children, or program elements need more attention.
 The social emotional assessment provides the program with data that can be used to show outcomes for children over time.
 These data collection tools involve a minimal amount of effort and yield data that are critical to the model.

 In addition, the Leadership Team is taught to use two measures for tracking implementation progress and guiding teachers.
-A classroom observation system (Teaching Pyramid Observation Tool (TPOT) or The Pyramid Infant Toddler Observation System (TPITOS) is used to identify teachers implementation and coaching needs and the Benchmarks of Quality is a self-report checklist that guides and tracks program-wide implementation progress.
+A classroom observation system (Teaching Pyramid Observation Tool (TPOT) or Teaching Pyramid Infant-Toddler Observation Scale (TPITOS) is used to identify teachers implementation and coaching needs and the Benchmarks of Quality is a self-report checklist that guides and tracks program-wide implementation progress.

 A program-wide model sounds too ambitious for us as we have 25 classrooms.
 Do we have to start in every classroom?